 For the best close-ups, use a designated macro lens, which has a high magnification power to reproduce life-size images of a subject.
 Good macro lenses also offer a flat field of focus, to keep both the centre and corners of small objects like postage stamps sharp.

-The two key features of a good lens for sports photography are a big zoom, and a wide, or “fast” lens.
-We offer a range of A-mount and E-mount lenses that combine zoom with maximum apertures of F2.8 to F4 for great action
+The two key features of a good lens for sports photography are big zoom and wide, or "fast", lens.
+We offer a range of A-mount and E-mount lenses in both telephoto prime and telephoto zoom for sport action scenes.